 Skip to Content

-From lilacs to living history, here are 12 unique things to do in Rochester, New York!
+Here are some of the best things to do in Rochester, New York!

 The Eastman House is the estate of George Eastman, founder of Kodak, and is a fan favorite year-round.